-Southern Response's purpose from 5 April 2012 has been to operate as a runoff insurer in relation to Covered Claims, with the intention to operate its business consistent with normal commercial and financially prudent principles.
+Southern Response's purpose from 5 April 2012 has been to operate as a run-off insurer in relation to Covered Claims, with the intention to operate its business consistent with normal commercial and financially prudent principles in accordance with the Crown Entities Act.
 It has not and will not take on any new insurance underwriting business, except to the extent that it has been ancillary to its claims management business.

-With the outsourcing of the management of its claims settlement activities to the Earthquake Commission (the EQC) at the end of December 2019, Southern Response will utilise its residual resources to support EQC to succeed in delivering, on behalf of Southern Response, fair and enduring settlements for Cantabrians that are yet to resolve their earthquake claims.
+With the outsourcing of the management of its claims settlement activities to the Earthquake Commission (the EQC) at the end of December 2019, Southern Response utilises its residual resources to support EQC to succeed in delivering, on behalf of Southern Response, fair and enduring settlements for Cantabrians that are yet to resolve their earthquake claims.

 As a Crown-owned company, Southern Response will continue to ensure its ongoing governance, financial and legal obligations are met.
-Acknowledging EQC's role under the Agency Agreement, key decision-making regarding claims settlements will still remain with Southern Response
+Acknowledging EQC's role under the Agency Agreement, key decisionmaking regarding claims settlements will still remain with Southern Response.

 The Company will maintain a focus on delivering a customer centric approach for the settlement of outstanding claims.
-This includes the utilisation of third parties, such as the Greater Christchurch Claims Resolution Service (GCCRS), to assist customers through to the settlement of their claims.
+This includes the utilisation of third parties, such as the Greater Christchurch Claims Resolution Service (GCCRS), to assist customers through to the settlement of their claims and to identify flexible solutions and work proactively with customers to reduce disputes.